 This is where AlgorithmWatch comes in.

 As a research and advocacy organization, AlgorithmWatch sheds light on the social, legal, and ethical implications of ADM systems that affect society.
 AlgorithmWatch builds bridges between the private and the public sector on the one hand and with civil society organizations on the other.
 AlgorithmWatch is already well-known as an instigator of an ongoing dialogue surrounding ADM systems, and it continuously nurtures this conversation across Europe.

 With the launch of AlgorithmWatch Switzerland, we can now perform the same role in Switzerland.
-AlgorithmWatch Switzerland, supported by the Engagement Migros development fund, officially started operations in September 2020, when our managing director, Dr. Anna Mätzener, joined the organization.
+AlgorithmWatch Switzerland, supported by the Migros Pioneer Fund, officially started operations in September 2020, when our managing director, Dr. Anna Mätzener, joined the organization.

 AlgorithmWatch Switzerland is very much looking forward to engaging with more people, more organizations, and starting new and exciting projects that build upon our existing network in the country and expanding it over the coming months and years.